tim50687/What_I_Learned/computer_system/persistence/IOdevice.md

 - Without interrupts, the system simply polls the I/O device to see if it is ready to transfer data.
 This `polling(Checking the status register, basically just asking it what is going on)` wastes CPU cycles.

+**Note on Polling:**

+- **Busy-wait polling:** The CPU frequently checks a device's status, waiting for an operation to complete.
+This method can be inefficient as the CPU is tied up in this repetitive checking process and can't do other tasks.

+- **Interrupt-driven polling:** The device notifies the CPU via an interrupt when an operation is complete, allowing the CPU to perform other tasks in the meantime.
+This method is more efficient and provides better utilization of the CPU.

+In both cases, the objective is to ensure that an operation is completed, but interrupt-driven polling is generally preferred for its efficiency.

 - With interrupts, the I/O device signals the CPU when it is ready to transfer data.
 The CPU can then do other work until the I/O device is ready.

 2. DMA